climks/robocode_guide/README.md

 ## Writing your first Robot
   1. On the top bar, go to Robot -> Source Editor
   2. It may prompt you about which Java compiler to use.
-Feel free to use your own, but the built-in Eclipse compiler may be the most stable.
+Feel free to use your own, but the built-in Eclipse compiler may be the most stable
   3. On the top bar, go to File -> New -> Robot
-  4. After making some changes, save the robot, then compile it using Compiler -> Compile.
+  4. After making some changes, save the robot, then compile it using Compiler -> Compile

   Congrats!
 You are now ready to battle with your first bot!

   *A more in depth guide can be found [here](https://robowiki.net/wiki/Robocode/My_First_Robot).*

 ## Testing/battling your robot against other robots
-  1. Exit the source editor, and go to Battle -> New.
+  1. Exit the source editor, and go to Battle -> New
   2. You should see your package/bot in the list to the left or the middle.
-Add your bot, and add any other bots you want to beat down.
+Add your bot, and add any other bots you want to beat down
   3. Start Battle!

 ## Suggestions & helpful links
   * You have access to all the source code for the sample bots.
-Feel free to improve upon them, and mix and match their strengths
+Feel free to improve upon them, and mix and match their strengths!
-  * List of moves a robot can make can be found [here](https://robocode.sourceforge.io/docs/robocode/).
+  * List of moves a robot can make can be found [here](https://robocode.sourceforge.io/docs/robocode/)
-  * The [Robocode Wiki](https://robowiki.net/wiki/Main_Page) is full of interesting information, from guides to fast trig libraries to entire source codes for top-level bots.
+  * The [Robocode Wiki](https://robowiki.net/wiki/Main_Page) is full of interesting information, from guides to fast trig libraries to entire source codes for top-level bots

 ## Submission